"All be lie": Fans react to Lil Win's arrest and his sudden inability to walk

 Lil Win arrested in a wheelchair

 On June 3, a video of Lil Win's arrest popped up online.
-In the video, the actor was seemingly whisked away from a hospital and transported to a waiting police vehicle in a wheelchair.
+In the video, the actor was seemingly whisked away after he was discharged from the Komfo Anokye Teaching Hospital and transported to a waiting police vehicle in a wheelchair.

-Lil Win was taken to the Manhyia Division Pollice Command's MTTD.
+Lil Win was taken to the Manhyia Division Police Command's MTTD.
 Two individuals helped him, considering his inability to walk after being discharged from the hospital.

-He also appeared to be in a neck brace, which is often recommended for accident victims to stabilize the neck and prevent further injury.
+He also appeared to be in a neck brace, which is often recommended for accident victims to stabilise the neck and prevent further injury.

-The video of Lil Win's arrest caused a frenzy online as fans took to social media to share their reactions referencing his state at his movie premiere.
+The video of Lil Win's arrest caused a frenzy online as fans took to social media to share their thoughts, referencing his state at his movie premiere.

 Ghanaians react to Lil Win's arrest